kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 where :math:`\frac{1}{n}\sum{e_i^2}` is called the mean square error of the model (the average square error).
 It is easy to see here now why influence is the product of discrepancy and leverage.

 The values of :math:`D_i` are conveniently calculated in R using the ``cooks.distance(model)`` function.
-The results for the 3 models are shown below.
+The results for the 3 models are shown.
 Interestingly for model C there is a point with even higher influence than the square point.
 Can you locate that point in the least squares plot?

 	.. image:: ../figures/least-squares/cooks-distance.png
-		:width: 750px
+		:width: 900px
 		:scale: 100
 		:align: center
+		:alt: fake width

 ..
-THRESHOLD FOR COOK'S D. BUBBLE PLOT.
+TODO THRESHOLD FOR COOK'S D. BUBBLE PLOT.

 Enrichment topics